Ceasar/Encyclopedia/src/adler_1966.rst

        Aristotle are longer than the originals.
 They include, of course, more than a structural analysis, for they undertake to interpret the author sentence by sentence.

+.. [#] The kinds of questions anyone can ask about anything can be briefly and
+       non-exhaustively formulated.

+       Theoretical questions:

+       - Does something exist?
+       - What kind of thing is it?
+       - What caused it to exist, or under what conditions can it exist, or why does it exist?
+       - What purpose does it serve?
+       - What are the consequences of its existence?
+       - What are its characteristic properties, its typical traits?
+       - What are its relations to other things of a similar sort, or of a different sort?
+       - How does it behave?

+       Practical questions:

+       - What ends should be sought?
+       - What means should be chosen to a given end?
+       - What things must one do to gain a certain objective, and in what order?
+       - Under these conditions, what is the right thing to do, or the better rather than the worse?
+       - Under what conditions would it be better to do this rather than that?